 There are three groups of switchgear to be replaced as part of this project.
 The work is being completed over three stages to enable Ausgrid to maintain electrical supply to the nearby suburbs.
 Most work is taking place within the substation but there will be some activities required to connect existing underground cables.
 This will involve excavation in surrounding streets and work in excavated pits (joint bays) to connect to the existing network cables.
 After this work has been completed, Ausgrid will backfill and restore the affected areas in consultation with Council.

-Ausgrid has completed the first stage, with internal substation work ongoing.
-The following two stages will take approximately one year each, with the full upgrade of the substation completed in early 2020.
+Ausgrid has completed two stages, with internal substation work ongoing.
+Work on the final stages will take place over the next 18 months, with the expectation that the full upgrade of the substation will be completed by mid-2024.

 Ausgrid is the approving authority for these works under the NSW Environmental Planning and Assessment Act, 1979.
 As part of the planning and approval process, an environmental assessment is being prepared which involves input from community members, council and other authorities.

 Like any construction work, the project would involve noise and dust, and temporary traffic and parking disruptions, which we would work to reduce as much as possible.
 Any potential impacts are assessed as part of an environmental assessment and measures would be put in place to minimise impacts on the local environment